 This summary helps you start thinking about your STRS Ohio pension so you can obtain all the benefits you are entitled to and coordinate STRS Ohio benefits with the rest of your retirement income plan.

-Watch more in the STRS video library
+Watch more in the STRS content library

 Unlike other sources of retirement income, STRS Ohio offers a unique combination of benefits.